ayoayco/blog/_drafts/2021-08-16-weekly-review-2.md

 ## I basically had a stressful week.

-<span class="first-letter">T</span>he week was more stressful to me than usual.
+The week was more stressful to me than usual.
 I could physically feel the effects.
 I ate more junk food, and my sleep was more erratic.
 I dont blame anyone, though, but myself.

 Also, aside from stress, there seems to be a danger in taking multiple projects: I have difficulty mastering a single whole project.
 Normally I would find it easy to know all the ins and outs of a project, but it gets harder as I get involved in more.